WSU LSAMP Program: Louis Stokes Alliance for Minority Participation at Washington State University

 About Our Program

-WSU LSAMP is an NSF-funded program that supports the academic achievements of underrepresented minority students in STEM majors.
+WSU LSAMP is an NSF-funded program that supports the academic achievements of underrepresented students in STEM majors throughout all years of their undergraduate program at WSU Pullman.

 Research Opportunities